Eleanorcundall/beauty-survey-data-analysis/README.md

     - Purpose: I include the time module, providing functions to work with time-related operations.
 In my project, it's employed to introduce time delays (e.g., using time.sleep()) to control the pacing of output when displaying survey questions to the user.

+ - Os Module

+    - Purpose: In my project, the 'os' module serves the purpose of managing system-level interactions, specifically in the context of clearing the terminal screen.
+By incorporating 'os,' I ensure a clean and organized display, optimizing user experience as they navigate through various sections of the survey data analysis tool.
+This module contributes to the program's seamless functionality, enhancing user interaction and maintaining a clear terminal interface."

 ## Testing